Student Visa / Entry Permit

 Hong Kong Immigration Department.

-Students who wish to seek visa sponsorship from the University should complete and submit the Request for Visa Sponsorship via the following link specific to your programme -
+Students who wish to seek visa sponsorship from the University should complete and submit a Request for Visa Sponsorship form.
+The forms for each programme of study are available via the links below:

-After submitting the request, students should provide the required documents (see the information in the sections "Send Original Documents" and "Send Photocopies Only" below) to the Global Engagement Office (GEO).
+After submitting the request, students should provide the required documents (see “Required Documents” section below for a full list of documents) to the Global Engagement Office (GEO).

 Timeline for Student Visa Application